Yemen conflict: How bad is the humanitarian crisis?

 Treatments for chronically ill patients are increasingly unavailable due to import difficulties, rising prices or lack of health personnel.
 Mothers and young children are also at particular risk.

 The conflict has also taken a toll on education.
+About 2 million children are out of school.
 More than 1,600 schools are currently unfit for use due to damage, presence of displaced people or occupation by combatants, and some two million children are out of school.

 Aid organisations are struggling to help